EL Education (K-8)

 EL Education was developed by the nonprofit EL Education, which continues to make the curriculum openly available on its website.
 Both Open Up Resources and Imagine Learning have partnered with EL Education to offer print materials and trade books necessary to use the curriculum.

-EL Education in districts
+EL Education (K-8) in districts

 Chalkbeat: We changed how our NYC school districts teach reading.
 It’s working.